Dong Bai (Han dynasty): Life

 There are no records about Dong Bai's date of birth and her parents are unknown.
 She was the granddaughter of Dong Zhuo, a warlord who took control of the imperial capital Luoyang in 189, becoming the de facto ruler of China.
 Dong Zhuo deposed Emperor Shao and replaced him with the Emperor Xian of Han; he also declared himself chancellor.

 Dong Zhuo's corruption and tyrannical ways led Yuan Shao to form an army in opposition to Dong Zhuo's military authority.
 He fled the Anti-Dong Zhuo Coalition and moved the capital to Chang'an along with the emperor, the emperor's subjects, and Luoyang's residents.
 Dong Bai and her family accompanied Dong Zhuo.

 In 190, when her grandfather Dong Zhuo relocated the capital to Chang'an, despite being under 15 years old and not yet having reached adulthood, Dong Bai was conferred the title of Lady of Weiyang (渭陽君) and granted territory despite Zhu Jun's protests (a rival of Dong Zhuo who fiercely opposed him).
 For the grand ceremony, a platform was built to be five to six che – about 116 or 139 cm in modern conversions– and Dong Bai rode in a blue-covered golden carriage as thousands of officers, generals and soldiers marched behind her, and received a seal from her uncle Dong Huang.
-Dong Zhuo distributed titles and lands to the entire family in an attempt to maintain his position.
+It is said that Dong Zhuo distributed titles and lands to his entire family in an attempt to maintain his position.
+However, the true reasons behind Dong Bai receiving such high titles for a young woman remain unknown, as do her education and relationships with her family.

 In 192, with the encouragement of Minister of the Interior Wang Yun, Lü Bu (Dong Zhuo's adopted son) assassinated Dong Zhuo.
 After Dong Zhuo's death, all members of the Dong clan, including his 90-year-old mother, were executed.
 It is presumed that Dong Bai was also executed along with the rest of the clan at this time.